 By May 22, Jackson had marched his soldiers to within ten miles of a Union garrison of roughly 1,000 men protecting Banks’ supply line at the village of Front Royal.
 On the next day, Jackson’s soldiers overwhelmed Colonel J.R.
-Kenly’s small command at the Battle of Front Royal and threatened to isolate or to flank Banks’ main army at Strasburg, thus forcing the Union general to retreat north toward the town of Winchester.
+Kenly’s small command at the Battle of Front Royal and threatened to isolate or flank Banks’ main army at Strasburg, thus forcing the Union general to retreat north toward the town of Winchester.

 As Banks’s army withdrew down the Shenandoah Valley, Jackson’s troops harassed them throughout the day of May 24.
-During the retreat, the Rebels captured so many Union supplies that they later referred to the Federal commander as “Commissary Banks.”
+During the retreat, the Confederates captured so many Union supplies that they later referred to the Federal commander as “Commissary Banks.”

 Banks Stops at Winchester

 As night approached, Banks stopped at Winchester, where the Valley Turnpike and the Front Royal Pike converged.
 Banks then deployed his force in a defensive formation south of town.
 He positioned Colonel George Henry Gordon’s brigade atop Bowers Hill on the west side of the Valley Turnpike, Brigadier-General John P. Hatch’s cavalry brigade on Camp Hill east of the Front Royal Pike, and Colonel Dudley Donnelly’s brigade southeast of Camp Hill to cover the Front Royal Pike.

 Jackson allowed his troops only a few hours of rest before approaching Winchester.
 Before dawn on May 25, Ewell’s division advanced up the Front Royal Pike and then attacked Donnelly’s brigade from the southeast.
 When Ewell’s forces encountered heavy fire, he brought up his artillery and drove Donnelly’s men back toward Camp Hill.